 Walrus tusks are elongated upper canine teeth.
 Their tusks are important to their survival in the Arctic as they are used to pull their bodies out of the water, to make breathing holes in the ice, and during conflict.
 They do not use their tusks to kill prey.
 Both male and female walruses have tusks, although they vary in shape and size.

 Keep reading to find out more about the characteristics of walrus tusks, their usages, and why humans hunted walruses for them.
+Alternatively, check out our top facts about walruses to learn more about these unique animals.

 - Why Do Walruses Have Tusks?